 And the moment is ruined.
 Unfortunately, record player skipping is the one major annoyance with vinyl, and an unavoidable one at that.
 There are a number of reasons it can occur and luckily, most of them are fixable.

-Let’s find out why your record might be skipping and what you can do about it.
+Let’s do some troubleshooting, find out why your record might be skipping, and cover what you can do about it.

 Why Is My Record Skipping?